controlplaneio/simulator/README.md

 start_task 1
 </pre>

-The <code>start_task</code> command is used to inform the simulator which task you are undertaking with the number associated with, and therefore what hints are available to aid you with that task.
+The <code>start_task</code> command is used to inform the simulator which task you are undertaking with the number associated, and therefore what hints are available to aid you with that task.

 _Accessing hints_
 <pre>